Written By: Devin Golden

 What Is Mesothelioma Radiation?

-Radiation is a noninvasive cancer therapy.
-It’s one of the few approved treatment options for mesothelioma.
-Radiation therapy doesn’t kill the cancer cells immediately, but it causes long-term structural damage to the cells.
+Radiation therapy is a noninvasive treatment used to manage mesothelioma.
+While radiation therapy doesn’t kill the cancer cells immediately, it inflicts long-term structural damage to the cells.

-Radiation machines deliver high-energy beams, such as X-rays or protons, to target malignant tumors.
-These beams harm the genetics of mesothelioma cells, which prevents replication and slows the growth of cancer.
-The cells eventually die without replicating, which is a therapeutic way to treat cancers like mesothelioma.
+Radiation machines deliver precise, high-energy beams-such as X-rays or protons, to target malignant tumors.
+These beams disrupt the genetic material of mesothelioma cells, which prevents replication and slows the growth of cancer.
+Over time, the damaged cells cannot divide.
+The cells eventually die, making radiation a critical tool in controlling and treating mesothelioma.

 What Is the Process for Mesothelioma Radiotherapy?